 Design and Built quality

-Starting off this comparison from design and build quality.
-For a portable drawing tablet, it is important that the tablet has an easy to carry portable form factor that is comfortable to hold and carry along through the day.
+For a compact drawing tablet, it is important that the tablet has an easy to carry portable form factor that is comfortable to hold and carry for long periods.

-Both the tablets have a very industrial and minimalist design with flat side edges and an all-screen front display with super-thin bezels.
+Both the iPad Pro and the Galaxy tab S7 have a very industrial and minimalist design with flat side edges and an all-screen front display with super-thin bezels.

 All these tablets are incredibly thin and have a metallic construction which feels nice to hold in hand.

 Speakers – All the tablets come with a total of 4 speakers with great sound output.
 Comparing the two, the speakers on the iPad Pro sounds better.

 It is important to note that neither the Apple iPad Pro nor Samsung Galaxy Tab S7 has a headphone jack.